noFrontendSolutions/Lando97/README.md

 ## Documentation
 ---
 With _Lando97_ you can create a responsive landing page for your programming portfolio, using the template seen on the image below on the right.
-If you're a beginning programmer, this project might interest you if you intend to work with Tailwind CSS in the future.
+If you're a beginning programmer like me, this project might interest you if you intend to work with Tailwind CSS in the future.
 I did not use any JS frontend framework or library.
-Just vanilla JS, Node, and Tailwind CSS.
+Just modern JS, Node, and Tailwind CSS.

 UI                         |Landing Page (Download)